deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task03.md

 ### HINT 1

-Hm, there’s a folder on the Desktop that seems sus...
+Hm, there’s a folder on the Desktop that seems sus…

 ### HINT 2

 The folder you’re looking for is “/config/Desktop/hacker”.
-Double-click on it to see the files inside.
+Double-click it to see the files inside.
 Make sure to include the file extension in your answer.

 ### HINT 3

-1. Double click on the “hacker” folder on the Desktop or use the terminal to navigate to “/config/Desktop/hacker”.
+1. Double-click the “hacker” folder on the Desktop, or use the terminal to navigate to “/config/Desktop/hacker”.
 2. There should be a folder and a file inside.
 3. The tool you are looking for is named “JNDIExploit-1.2-SNAPSHOT.jar”